Bitcoin-ABC/bitcoinabc.org/_posts/2022-07-01-running-cashfusion-remotely.md

 ./ElectrumABC-5.1.3-x86_64.AppImage daemon enable_autofuse  "my_password"
 ```

-You are now running Cash Fusion!
+You are now running CashFusion!

-The status of the Cash fusion can be checked with this command:
+The status of the CashFusion can be checked with this command:

 ```
 ./ElectrumABC-5.1.3-x86_64.AppImage daemon fusion_status
 ```

-When you want to stop Cash Fusion, you can stop the daemon with:
+When you want to stop CashFusion, you can stop the daemon with:

 ```
 ./ElectrumABC-5.1.3-x86_64.AppImage daemon stop